Excavate in Italy in Summer 2023!

-Program participants will live in an agriturismo (a kind of country hotel and restaurant), called Le Colline (http://www.agriturismolecolline.com), located very close to the Vacone villa site (< 2 km).
+Program participants will live in an agriturismo (an agriturismo is a working farm with sleeping accomodations and a restaurant), called Le Colline (http://www.agriturismolecolline.com), located very close to the Vacone villa site (< 2 km).
 Le Colline has rooms of two to four people, each with a separate bathroom.
 The agriturismo has internet access and will provide us with a means to do laundry.
 All meals will be provided at the agriturismo for staff and students Sunday dinner through Friday lunch as part of the program costs.
 Students will have to pay for their own meals at other times (Friday dinner through Sunday lunch), from the agriturismo or elsewhere.
-Students will also be able to visit the town of Vacone and other local towns regularly.
+Students will also be able to visit the town of Vacone regularly.

 Students will travel to Rome or other nearby locales on the weekends.
 On Friday afternoon, staff arrange for students to be taken to a nearby train-station (Poggio Mirteto) for a direct train into Rome (ca. 45 minutes); likewise, students are picked up on Sunday late afternoon from Poggio Mirteto back to the agriturismo.
-The exception will be the last Friday (Aug.
-10, 2019) when students will stay until Sunday morning (Aug.
-11, 2019), receiving meals until then as part of the program costs.
+The exception will be the very last weekend when students will stay at the agriturismo until Saturday morning (the costs of which will be included in the program fees).